 \subsection{Experiment Implementation}

 In the stage of knowledge reviewing with task-guided prompting, the backbone of the model is frozen, and we only update the prepended trainable continuous tokens (prefix prompt).
 When implementing the DeBERTa, due to the complex attention mechanism, we simply freeze the whole model and do not add the prefix tokens.
-For the commonsense reasoning task, we combine the mention prompt and background prompt and for the GLUE benchmark we find task prompt is more useful.
-More details can be found in Appendix~\ref{append:settings}.
+For the commonsense reasoning task, we combine the mentioned prompt and background prompt, and for the GLUE benchmarks, we find the task prompt to be more useful.
+More details can be found in Appendix \ref{append:prompt} and \ref{append:settings}.